google/osv.dev/vulnfeeds/README.md

 ### False positives

-False positives (i.e. CVEs that are incorrectly matched to a package) can be added into a `false_positives.txt` file and commited as part of the vulnerability repo for future runs.
+False positives (i.e. CVEs that are incorrectly matched to a package) can be added into a `false_positives.yaml` file and commited as part of the vulnerability repo for future runs.

 The format of this file is newline delimited CVE IDs.